• Home

 Instructions

 • Aerate your flour and measure 4 cups of flour by spooning it into the cups and leveling.
-If going by weight, start with 520 grams.
 Add the salt and baking soda and whisk or stir for about a minute or until you feel like everything is evenly blended.
 Set aside.

-• In the bowl of a stand mixer, using the paddle attachment, beat the butter and both sugars until light and creamy, stopping to scrape bowl often.
+• Cut the butter into chunks and put it in the bowl of a stand mixer along with the sugar.
+Beat the butter and both sugars until light and creamy, stopping to scrape bowl often.

 • Add the eggs one at a time and beat until blended, then add vanilla, increase mixer speed and beat for 1 minute, scraping bowl often.